cailmdaley/AU_Mic/Notes/aumic_notes.md

 ## 3/21/17: Pixel location:

 - ctrpix remains the same if I make image 257 pixels
+- `interpolate.rotate` works on arrays, and does not mention a rotation centroid--I assume it must choose the float center point of the array

 CRPIXn from FITS standard:
 >The value field shall contain a floating point number, identifying the location of a reference point along axis n, in units of the axis index.
 This value is based upon a counter that runs from 1 to NAXISn with an increment of 1 per pixel.
 The reference point value need not be that for the center of a pixel nor lie within the actual data array.
 Use comments to indicate the location of the index point relative to the pixel.